In these pages, explore the Manhattan School of Music campus, located in the academic heart of Manhattan’s Upper West Side.

 MSM is a peaceful and safe area, just a short train ride away from the very center of Manhattan.
 We are conveniently served by the Number 1 subway line at 116th and 125th street, as well as the nearby A, C, and E lines.

-Please visit our Photo Tour page for a full view of our campus, including our 16-story residence hall and eight performance spaces, but better yet, come and see us in person!
+Please visit our Photo Tour page for a full view of our campus, including our 16-story residence hall and eight performance spaces, or better yet, come and see us in person!

 To the west, MSM overlooks the Hudson River, Grant's Tomb and the Riverside Church (left).

 MSM has eight performance venues and students perform in more than a dozen respected music halls around the city.
-Pictured here is the rendering of Neidorff-Karpati Hall, currently under renovation and scheduled to open in Sept 2018.
+Pictured here is the newly renovated Neidorff-Karpati Hall.
 Visit our Performance Venues and Off-Campus Venues pages to learn more.

 The 16-story Andersen Hall residence hall is adjacent to the main MSM building.
 Visit the Housing & Residence pages to learn more.